Why won't my UTI clear up with antibiotics?

 Some leading causes of chronic UTIs are

 Anatomy: Females are more likely to have a UTI due to their shorter urethras than males.
-In contrast, some people may have problems due to the shape and function of the urinary tract, which easily acquires bacterial infection.
+In contrast, some people may have problems due to the shape and function of the urinary tract, which quickly acquires bacterial infection.

 Genetics: Some studies suggest that certain people are born with cell receptors in the urinary tract.
 Due to these cell receptors, the bacteria may easily stick to the urinary tract and may lead to an infection.
 These receptors are usually transferred from the genetic link and occur in the families.